What You Will Learn

 ● The communications channel between the presentation layer and the infrastructure layer, which accesses the network devices; this element provides something like a client-server two-tier application implementation on a traditional server

 ● The infrastructure layer, or the abstraction layer, which provides the framework code for platform-specific implementations; this code helps ensure that the application programmer does not have to worry about the specifics of the different network operating systems being progammed

-● The network OS-specific implementations of the Cisco onePK libraries on the various platforms (for example, Cisco IOS Software and Cisco NX-OS Software)
+● The network OS-specific implementations of the Cisco onePK libraries on the various platforms (for example, Cisco IOS Software, Cisco NX-OS, and Cisco IOS-XR Software)

 Developers can use the same APIs across the whole network, even when the devices in the network are running a different network OS.
 As the network and technology evolve, this API consistency will be maintained so that new devices and platforms, with different operating systems, can be included without the need to modify the SDN programs.

 onePK allows you to get the benefits of application linkages across all the different programmability models described earlier.
 This benefit can be brought about as a software update onto existing switches and routers, providing you with an evolutionary path and strong investment protection to explore any model you choose to adopt.
 Further protocols such as OpenFlow can run as agents onto onePK, thereby allowing for hybrid environments and ease of transitioning into an SDN model.

 Unlike the SDN controller model, Cisco onePK provides greater flexibility in the way that the network applications are deployed in the network.
 You can deploy them centrally on another device or locally on the device itself.